handbook

 - Morning Drop-off: 7:50-8:15

-Parents need to watch the carpool videos on the Fideles Christian School YouTube channel for new year’s procedures.
+Parents MUST watch the carpool videos on the Fideles Christian School YouTube channel for current year’s procedures.
 Links will be emailed to parents and placed in the app before the start of the school year.

 - When drop-off and pick-up end the back door will be closed, then students will be dropped off or picked up at the front office.